-- 1. A child who meets conditions a, b, c, and d unless e, f, g or h apply is counted toward WMA enrolment for the purposes of allocating ECS base instruction funding: - a. is attending an ECS program on the September count date of the current school year operated by a school authority or is covered by an education services agreement that has been approved for funding by the School Finance Branch; - b. meets the minimum age requirements as set out in the following table:
+- 1. A child who meets conditions (a), (b), (c) and (d) unless (e), (f), (g) or (h) apply is counted toward WMA enrolment for the purposes of allocating ECS base instruction funding: - a. is attending an ECS program on the September count date of the current school year operated by a school authority or is covered by an education services agreement that has been approved for funding by the School Finance Branch; - b. meets the minimum age requirements as set out in the following table:

-Category of ECS Children Type of ECS Funding Provided Minimum age of the child as of August 31 Maximum age of the child as of September 1 Kindergarten child Base Instruction Funding (Maximum of 1 year funding) 4 years 8 months Less than 6 years ECS child with a mild/moderate disability/delay, Base Instruction Funding and Mild/Moderate Funding (Maximum 2 years funding which includes the Kindergarten year) 3 years 8 months Less than 6 years ECS child who is gifted/talented Base Instruction Funding and Gifted and Talented Funding (Maximum 2 years funding which includes the Kindergarten year) 3 years 8 months Less than 6 years ECS child with English as a Second Language (ESL) needs Base Instruction Funding (Maximum 2 years funding which includes the Kindergarten year) and ESL Funding 3 years 8 months Less than 6 years ECS child with severe disabilities/delay Base Instruction Funding (Maximum 3 years funding which includes the Kindergarten year) and PUF Funding 2 years 8 months Less than 6 years ECS child with moderate language delay Base Instruction Funding (Maximum 3 years funding which includes the Kindergarten year), ECS (PUF) Moderate Language Delay Funding 2 years 8 months Less than 6 years
+Category of ECS Children Type of ECS Funding Provided Minimum age of the child as of August 31 Maximum age of the child as of September 1 Kindergarten child Base Instruction Funding (Maximum of 1 year funding) 4 years, 8 months Less than 6 years ECS child with a mild/moderate disability/delay Base Instruction Funding and Mild/Moderate Funding (Maximum two years funding, which includes the Kindergarten year) 3 years, 8 months Less than 6 years ECS child who is gifted/talented Base Instruction Funding and Gifted and Talented Funding (Maximum two years funding, which includes the Kindergarten year) 3 years, 8 months Less than 6 years ECS child with English as an Additional Language (EAL) needs Base Instruction Funding (Maximum two years funding, which includes the Kindergarten year) and EAL Funding 3 years, 8 months Less than 6 years ECS child with severe disabilities/delay Base Instruction Funding (Maximum three years funding, which includes the Kindergarten year) and PUF 2 years, 8 months Less than 6 years ECS child with moderate language delay Base Instruction Funding (Maximum three years funding, which includes the Kindergarten year), ECS (PUF) Moderate Language Delay Funding 2 years, 8 months Less than 6 years ECS child who is developmentally immature Base Instruction Funding (Maximum two years funding) 5 years, 8 months Less than 7 years